Salome MC: Sound and video art

 Salome MC started working as a sound and video art while getting her master's degree in audio/visual arts in Japan.
 Her work has been screened and exhibited at various festivals around the world, including Swatch's "Faces" exhibit at the 2015 Venice Biennale with her music video "Vacuum," which features Don Porcella.
 Her video art piece Concealment was one of the selected shorts to be screened at the Iranian Film Festival in Los Angeles, and her experimental documentary Three Rituals of Perdurance was among the chosen shorts at the Currents New Media Festival 2015 in Santa Fe.

 Other activities

 Salome is also known as the first female graffiti artist in Iran.
 However, she stopped writing graffiti in the early 2000s.
 She focused on her music.
+Salome organized art workshops for children who were affected by the 2011 tsunami in Japan, and started “Hip-Hop without Borders” as a music workshop for visually impaired youth of all ages in collaboration with WA department of Services for the Blind.
+A year later, inspired by her own struggles as a new immigrant to the U.S, she expanded the workshop’s reach to include ESL students in partnership with Jack Straw Cultural Center, exploring themes of identity, home, and language through the power of hip-hop music.

-She is also an educator and has organized workshops for children who were affected by the 2011 tsunami in Japan, and collaborates with Jack Straw Cultural Center in Seattle as a teaching artist.
-As a peace activist, she has spoken and written against militarism and has joined on the advisory board of Code Pink after moving to the U.S.
+Salome has spoken and written against militarism and joined on the advisory board of Code Pink after moving to the U.S.